toyinbo0903/toyinbo0903.github.io/index.md

   </body>
 </html>

-**NPS By Product or Service**: Calculate NPS for each of your products or services, to understand which ones are performing well and which ones might need improvement.
+2. **NPS By Product or Service**: Calculate NPS for each of your products or services, to understand which ones are performing well and which ones might need improvement.<br><br>

 ```sql